chalmersplasmatheory/FIKA/README.md

     - `PIC_macroparticle_weights`

-       Takes boolean `True` or `False`.
-Use `True` only if you included `PIC_macroparticle_weight` parameter in the input file and you want to include the macropaticle weights (real number of electrons representing the macroparticle) in the calculations.
+       Accepts a boolean value, `True` or `False`.
+Set to `True` if you have included the PIC_macroparticle_weight parameter in the input file and wish to incorporate the macroparticle weights (the real number of particles represented by each macroparticle) in the calculations.
 Example:

            PIC_macroparticle_weights = True

     - `parallel`

-       Only option currently available is `'Disabled'`.
-Parallel options coming soon.
+       The only option currently available is 'Disabled'.
+Support for parallel options is under development.
 Example:

            parallel = 'Disabled'

     - `charge`

-       Charge of one particle.
-In case of macroparticles, also put the charge of the REAL particle.
-Example (electron particle/macroparticle):
+       Specifies the charge of one particle.
+In the case of PIC macroparticles, specify the charge of the actual particle represented.
+Example (for an electron particle/macroparticle):
             from scipy.constants import e
             charge = -e

     - `E_radMax_eV`

-         Maximum radiation energy expected in the units of eV.
-The sampling of Fourier transformation will be 20x this value.
-The maximum energy has to be higher than 2x this value for correct sampling.
-If you find out that the highest photon energy is higher than this value, we recommend to rerun the code increasing this value.
+         Defines the maximum radiation energy expected, in units of eV.
+The Fourier transformation sampling will be 20 times this value.
+The actual maximum energy must be higher than twice this value for accurate sampling.
+If the user discovers that the highest photon energy exceeds this value, it is recommended to rerun the code with an increased `E_radMax_eV`.
 Example:

           E_radMax_eV = 1000

     - `r`

-       Radial position in the spherical coordinates in the units of m, giving the position of the observer.
+       Specifies the radial position in spherical coordinates (in meters), indicating the observer's position.
 Example:

           r = 1

     - `phi`

-       Angle φ in the spherical coordinates, giving the position of the observer.
+       Specifies azimuthal angle φ in spherical coordinates (in radians), indicating the observer's position.
 Example:

           phi = 0

     - `theta`

-        Angle θ in the spherical coordinates, giving the position of the observer.
+        Specifies polar angle θ in spherical coordinates (in radians), indicating the observer's position.
 Example:

           from numpy import pi
           theta = pi/2

     - `print_every_par_spectrum`

-       Specifies how often the information about the calculation progress will be written into a standard output.
-The number specifies the new number of particles processed after which the output will be printed.
+       Determines how often the information about the calculation progress will be written to the standard output.
+The specified number indicates the number of new particles processed after which the output will be printed.
 Example:

           print_every_par_spectrum  = 200

     -  `sum_spectra`

-        If `True`, the energy spectra and temporal profiles of individual particles will be summed to obtain a compact information about the whole particle beam.
-The summation process starts after radiation from all the particles is calculated.
+        If `True`, the energy spectra and temporal profiles of individual particles will be summed to provide compact information about the entire particle beam.
+This summation process begins after the radiation from all particles has been calculated.
 If `False`, the calculation is finished right after the individual spectra are calculated.
 Example:

          sum_spectra  = True

-        Following additional parameters need to be specified in the output file
+        The following additional parameters need to be specified in the output file with `sum_spectra  = True` option:

        - `E_slice_eV`

-            A bin energy size in the units of eV of the final output energy spectrum histogram.
+            Specifies the bin energy size in eV for the final output energy spectrum histogram.
 Example:

             E_slice_eV = 2

        - `t_slice_s`

-            A bin time size in the units of second of the final output of the radiation temporal profile.
+            Specifies the bin time size in seconds for the final output of the radiation temporal profile.
 Example:

             t_slice_s = 5e-18

        -  `print_every_spectrum_sum`

-            Specifies how often the information about the summation progress will be written into a standard output.
-The number specifies the number of    particles that are already summed.
+            Indicates how often information about the summation progress will be written to the standard output.
+The number specifies how many new particles have been summed at each update.
 Example:

             print_every_spectrum_sum  = 200